ardagediz/ardagediz/README.md

 ###

 <p align="center">I'm a Computer Science Student at the University of Leeds, from London.
-I'm passionate about exploring the realms of coding, machine learning, and building robust applications.</p>
+I'm passionate about exploring the realms of coding, systems, and building robust applications.</p>

-###

-<h2 align="left">About me</h2>

-###

-<p align="left">📚 I'm currently exploring machine learning with scikit-learn<br>💻 Currently building a full stack application using SpringBoot and PostgreSQL</p>

 ###

 <h2 align="left">I code with</h2>